...

-One of the best things about owning a Sony mirrorless camera is that virtually every button, feature even the menu system can be customized and tailored to your shooting style, and this includes the newly released Sony a1 flagship mirrorless camera.
-While I have written a complete setup guide to the a1 for those that are brand new to this camera, I decided to separate out all of the unique customized buttons and menus I did to my A1 here on this blog post so that I had more room to explain and walk you through my choices.
-As a Sony Artisan that extensively photographs landscape, travel, and wildlife photography, there are certain features and functionality that I want near-instant access to on my own Sony a1 that I didn’t feel I had when I first took the camera out of the box.
-Feel free to use this as a guide when setting up your own camera, but feel free to change things to best suit your style of shooting.
+One of the best things about owning a Sony mirrorless camera is that virtually every button, feature, and menu system can be customized and tailored to your shooting style, including the newly released Sony a1 flagship mirrorless camera.
+While I have written a complete setup guide to the a1 for those who are brand new to this camera, I decided to separate out all of the unique customized buttons and menus I did to my A1 here on this blog post so that I had more room to explain and walk you through my choices.
+As a Sony Artisan who extensively photographs landscape, travel, and wildlife photography, there are certain features and functionality that I want near-instant access to on my own Sony a1 that I didn’t feel I had when I first took the camera out of the box.
+Feel free to use this as a guide when setting up your own camera, but feel free to change things to suit your style of shooting best.

-This article will be broken down into three core sections: Customized Buttons, the Fn Menu, and the My Menu section inside the camera’s menu system.
-I will do my best to explain my choices as I lay out each of these customizations, but if I miss something or you have any questions, please feel free to leave them in the comments section below.
+This article will be divided into three core sections: Customized Buttons, the Fn Menu, and the My Menu section inside the camera’s menu system.
+I will do my best to explain my choices as I describe each customization, but if I miss something or you have any questions, please feel free to leave them in the comments section below.
+At the bottom of this article, you will find a link to my Sony a1 Settings file that you can load on your a1 to mirror everything you see here (as well as what is mentioned in my Complete Setup Guide to the Sony a1).

 Customized Buttons